geoPinkman/country_traveller/HELP.md

   http://localhost:8080/routing/{CCA} - shows the country by cca3 code and its neighbors;

-  http://localhost:8080/routing/{ORIGIN}/{DESTINATION} - show the shortest route between countries by cca3 code;
+  http://localhost:8080/routing/{ORIGIN}/{DESTINATION} - shows the shortest route between countries by cca3 code;